In 1919, Norman Grubb had a vision for every university to have a witnessing Christian Union. As young student at Cambridge University, he wrote this:

-"I did this, though often it cost me a lot to do it.
+"I had one overwhelming urge - to get around to all the rooms of the men in my College and witness to them.
+I did this, though often it cost me a lot to do it.
 Before I left university, the Spirit distinctly came on me to go and speak in no uncertain terms to all I knew personally who had not accepted Christ, or who at least showed no sign of spiritual life.
 There had been this definite "commission" that I had to give myself to witness in the university.
-I went and pulled no punches, and a number came out for Christ, about sixteen of them.
+I went and pulled no punches, and a number came out for Christ, about 16 of them.
 This caused a stir like a touch of revival.
 As I shared these experiences with others in the Christian Union, it came like a vision to me that every university and college in Britain and the world should have its evangelical and witnessing Christian Union, as we had.
 Little did I then realize that this was the start of what has since grown to become the world-wide ‘Christian Union’ Fellowship, now in hundreds and probably thousands of colleges in all nations."

-By clicking any link on this page you are giving your consent for us to set cookies.
+By clicking the Accept button below you are giving your consent for us to set cookies.